-In the pie chart in Figure 4.1, electricity and heat production is clearly the largest emitter of GHGs, being responsible for over one quarter of total emissions.
+In the pie chart, electricity and heat production is clearly the largest emitter of GHGs, being responsible for over one quarter of total emissions.
 Most of these emissions are attributable to society’s dependence on coal and secondarily on natural gas.
 The remaining energy categories –– manufacturing and construction, transportation, and “other” –– each contribute approximately equal proportions of the global GHG emissions.

 In addition to transportation and stationary sources, fugitive CH4 emissions from coalmines and from oil and natural gas drilling sites, as well as from natural gas pipelines, were thought to be a relatively small source of GHG emissions.
 Recent work, however, suggests that fugitive emissions may in fact be a major source of atmospheric CH4, so this part of the energy sector is coming under increased, intense scrutiny.

 - Explained: Fugitive methane emissions from natural gas production(Carbon Brief, 2014) gives a nice overview of some of the more recent studies that have tried to answer this question.

 - A close look at fugitive methane emissions from natural gas (Bradbury and Obeiter, 2013) also gives a nice brief summary of the context of the problem and ways of trying to quantify its severity.